Skip to content

 As a result of the current global economic and financial situation, the Bank now projects that the Canadian recession will be deeper than we projected in the January MPR Update.
 Our return to growth will be delayed by one quarter, to the end of 2009, and our recovery will be somewhat more gradual.

-Whoops, so that recovery that was due mid-year is now kind of end of year-ish with a chance that it may only happen a little later than that.
-Again, not a real big surprise, given the entire Automobile industry has to get it’s “poop” together first and the associated economic upheaval caused by this (which we are in the middle of currently).
+Whoops, the recovery that was due mid-year is now pushed to the end of the year.
+There is a chance that it may happen a little later than that.
+Again, not a real big surprise.
+The entire automobile industry has to get its "poop" together first.
+We are in the middle of the economic upheaval caused by this.

 Wow Mr. Carney, do you have anything positive for us?